[Employee Wellbeing, Personal Development]

 Well, we’ve been there.
 We know exactly how debilitating it can be when you’re sitting at your desk surrounded by work and overcome with stress.

-At Life Ladder, our experts help our members learn how to manage stress and more importantly gain more resilience to prevent its negative impacts.
+At Life Ladder, our coaching experts help our members learn how to manage stress and more importantly gain more resilience to prevent its negative impacts.

-Wellbeing is so important for all employees; however, we recognise how tough it can be to find the time to invest in yourself to help manage stress levels.
-So, we wanted to write an article to help you have some resources to manage stress while at your desk.
+Well-being is so important for all employees; however, we recognise how tough it can be to find the time to invest in yourself to help manage stress levels.
+Therefore this article has been written to help you have some tips and resources to manage stress better while at your desk.

-We’re going to explain some mind management approaches to stress, however even having some personal photos can make a difference.
+We’re going to explain some mind management approaches to stress, however even having some personal photos at your desk can make a difference.
 The FT have an article on this here.

 Notice what triggers your stress

 The first step is awareness.
-You need to recognize what stresses you out and what situations cause you stress.
+You need to recognise what stresses you out and the situations that cause you to feel stressed.

-To do this, it’s really useful to make a note of anything that’s happened that has caused you stress.
+To do this, it’s really useful to make a note of anything that’s happened that has caused you to experience a stress response.
 If you do that for a few days and look back over everything you’ve made a note of, you’ll see a pattern.

 You might be thinking, why would I want to focus on stress?
 We hear you.

 The key to change is awareness, so your willingness to make a decision to address this will start the process.
-‘Decision’ is one of our seven steps in our unique Life Ladder approach, because when you manage the power of subconscious decisions, you can change your wellbeing and your results.
+‘Decision’ is one of our seven steps in our unique Life Ladder Subconscious Catalyst System (SCS) approach, because when you manage the power of subconscious decisions, you can change your well-being, happiness and your results.

 There could be a particular context that the stress occurs in, or some form of theme flowing throughout your week that causes you stress.